gzhu06/Y-vector/README.md

 # Y-vector

-## Y-vector: Multiscale Waveform Encoder for Speaker Embedding (Incomplete)
+## Y-vector: Multiscale Waveform Encoder for Speaker Embedding

 ## Introduction
 In this paper, we use the modular architecture on raw waveform speaker embedding, to be specific: a waveform encoder and deep embedding backbone.